In a life-or-death situation, you need to get to the closest hospital as fast as possible, no questions asked.

 4. How long are the wait times?

-The average emergency room waiting time was 58 minutes in 2009, according to a 2012 National Center for Health Statistics study.
-Emergency departments in urban areas tend to have longer wait times -- an average of 62.4 minutes, according to the study -- compared to non-urban emergency departments, where wait times averaged 40 minutes.
+The average emergency room waiting time was 24 minutes in 2014, according to data from the Centers for Medicare & Medicaid Services.
+Emergency departments in urban areas tend to have longer wait times -- around 60 minutes, compared to non-urban emergency departments, where wait times averaged 30 minutes.

 Many hospitals post their average emergency wait times online.
-Pro Publica features an "ER Wait Watcher" tool on its website.
+Pro Publica features an "ER Wait Watcher" tool on its website breaks down the information by state and then by hospitals within each state.

 Meanwhile, if you don't have a life-threatening injury or illness, some emergency departments let you register online before you go to the hospital.
 You can virtually check in and spend the estimated wait time at home instead of the hospital.
 Some urgent care clinics also provide this service.